thycotic/ss-docs/release-notes/ss-rn-7-x.md

 ## Release Notes 7.9.000004

-Main Focus: Security Update

-- Fixed issue with launchers and Secret Check Out.

-  - (This was reported by a customer – the issue was confirmed, fixed and released within 24 hours by the Secret Server team.)
+Main Focus: Security Update$1   - (This was reported by a customer – the issue was confirmed, fixed and released within 24 hours by the Secret Server team.)

 ## Release Notes 7.9.000003